MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 In this article, we will create an example cluster named Cluster1 that is comprised of four server nodes named Server1, Server2, Server3, and Server4.

 For the stretched cluster scenario, we will use ClusterS1 as the name and use the same four server nodes stretched across sites Site1 and Site2.

-For more information about stretched clusters, see [About stretched clusters](../concepts/stretched-clusters.md).
+For more information about stretched clusters, see [Stretched clusters overview](../concepts/stretched-clusters.md).

 ## Before you begin

 Before you begin, make sure you:

-- Have read the hardware and other requirements in [Before you start](before-you-start.md).
+- Have read the hardware and other requirements in [Before you deploy Azure Stack HCI](before-you-start.md).
 - Install the Azure Stack HCI OS on each server in the cluster.
-See [Deploy Azure Stack HCI](create-cluster-powershell.md).
+See [Deploy the Azure Stack HCI operating system](operating-system.md).
 - Have an account that’s a member of the local Administrators group on each server.
 - Have rights in Active Directory to create objects.